 HIV symptoms show up differently in each individual, and they largely depend on what stage of the disease the person is in: the early stage, clinical latency stage, or the late stages of HIV infection (AIDS).

 During the early stage of HIV infection, about 40 to 90 percent of people will display flu-like symptoms and others will not feel sick at all.
 These symptoms can last from a few days to several weeks.
 Nevertheless, early infection is when HIV is contracted in the past six months.
-According to HIV.gov, the flu-like symptoms that occur at the early stage are as follows:

 It’s worth noting that some people who contract HIV do not show any symptoms at all or for 10 years or more.